kingluo/lua-resty-ffi/README.md

 Load and return the runtime

 * `lib`
 shared library name.
-It could be absolute file path or name only, or even short name (e.g. for `libdemo.so`, the short name is `demo`).
+It could be an absolute file path or name only, or even a short name (e.g. for `libdemo.so`, the short name is `demo`).
-When the `lib` is in name, it's searched according to `LD_LIBRARY_PATH` environment variable.
+When the `lib` is name only or short name, it's searched according to `LD_LIBRARY_PATH` environment variable.

 * `cfg` configuration, it could be string or nil.